tarwn/lessthandot-hugo/blogs/content/posts/2012-12-15-benefits-of-indexes.md

 > _In SQL Server, indexes are organized as B-trees.
 Each page in an index B-tree is called an index node.
 The top node of the B-tree is called the root node.
 The bottom level of nodes in the index is called the leaf nodes.
 Any index levels between the root and the leaf nodes are collectively known as intermediate levels.
 In a clustered index, the leaf nodes contain the data pages of the underlying table.
 The root and intermediate level nodes contain index pages holding index rows.
 Each index row contains a key value and a pointer to either an intermediate level page in the B-tree, or a data row in the leaf level of the index.
 The pages in each level of the index are linked in a doubly-linked list._

-A non clustered index is a little different since it doesn&#8217;t store the whole data pages, here is what books on line has to say about [the storage of a nonclustered index][3]
+A non clustered index is a little different since it doesn't store the whole data pages, here is what books on line has to say about [the storage of a nonclustered index][3]

 > _Nonclustered indexes have the same B-tree structure as clustered indexes, except for the following significant differences:</p>
 >